Studiengang Automatisierungstechnik at the Campus02 Graz (A)

 Special features regarding the international orientationThe international involvement applies both for teaching and for R&D. Special features include excursions to international trade fairs, language study trips, a study trip at a partner university in South-East Europe, the incorporation of international guest lecturers in courses, the third semester in the Master's degree course is intended as a mobility window, active support for attendance of summer schools as well as the financial support of students for these measures.
 Various Erasmus agreements as well as the involvement in two CEEPUS networks also enable international networking in R&D.

-Common partner universities for exchangeDublin Institute of Technology, Irland; Transilvania University of Brasov, Rumänien; University of Novi Sad, Serbien
+Exchange universities for stay abroadsDublin Institute of Technology, Irland; Transilvania University of Brasov, Rumänien; University of Novi Sad, Serbien

 Special features regarding the equipmentThe technical equipment is used for teaching and for applied R&D: 2 industrial robots including safety equipment, electronic manufacturing (SMD pick-and-place machine, reflow oven, vapour-phased soldering furnace, reworking station), test equipment (temperature oven, Thermostream, measurement technology, HF measuring technology), rapid prototyping (3D printers using the fused deposition modelling and powder principle, laser cutter), RFID (antennae, reader, measurement technology), various laboratories.